SPEECH-LANGUAGE & SWALLOWING THERAPY

-Speech-languages therapists are educated to assess speech and language development and to treat speech and language, as well as swallowing disorders.
+Speech-language therapists are educated to assess and treat speech-language, cognitive, communicative and swallowing disorders.

 Who would benefit from speech therapy?

-A speech-language therapist deals with the evaluation and treatment of patients with speech-, language and/or swallowing difficulties caused by one or more of the following:
+A speech-language therapist deals with the evaluation and treatment of patients with speech-language, cognitive-communicative and/or swallowing difficulties caused by one or more of the following: